Stephen Hough: From child prodigy to concert legend

 ✦

-One of the 20th century’s most beguiling films: In the immediate aftermath of WWII, Michael Powell and Emeric Pressburger combined a headstrong young woman, a dashing naval officer, and the wild Scottish landscape to create a film designed to transport an audience exhausted by war, food rationing and housing shortage.
-It was a cinematic masterpiece.
-This is a rare chance to see the fully digitally remastered version (2023) on the big screen.
-Details of film discussion to follow.
+In the immediate aftermath of WWII, Michael Powell and Emeric Pressburger combined a headstrong young woman, a dashing naval officer, and the wild Scottish landscape to create a film designed to transport an audience exhausted by war, food rationing and housing shortage.
+It was a cinematic masterpiece and one of the 20th century’s most beguiling films.

 Adrian Furnham